• Skip to primary navigation

 March 1, 2013 By Courtney West 3 Comments

-These little parfaits are incredibly easy to make and satisfied my sweet tooth without leaving me feeling sluggish or sleepy.
-This is actually a great snack for after a run because the banana has loads of potassium and the chia seeds contain a good amount of protein (not to mention calcium, magnesium, and iron).
-The bananas eliminate the need for much sugar (I think I used less than a tbsp of maple syrup total for the pudding and coconut cream combined) and the coconut cream makes you feel like you’re eating something rich and decadent.
-So, be good to your belly and enjoy a parfait 🙂
+These little banana chia parfaits are incredibly easy to make and satisfied my sweet tooth without leaving me feeling sluggish or sleepy.
+This is actually a great snack for after a workout or run because the banana has loads of potassium and the chia seeds contain a good amount of protein (not to mention calcium, magnesium, and iron).
+The bananas eliminate the need for much sugar (I think I used less than a tablespoon of maple syrup total for the pudding and coconut cream combined) and the coconut cream makes you feel like you’re eating something rich and decadent.
+So, be good to your belly and enjoy a parfait!

 for the pudding